Martin-Pashov/Calculator-for-fractions-and-integers-/README.md

 # Calculator-for-fractions-and-integers-
-An interactive console application that can solve integer and fraction math problems.
+An interactive console application that can solve integer and fraction math problems